networkrunt/NetworkRunt/content/post/deploying-a-spine-leaf-vxlan-dcn-using-aruba-fabric-composer/index.md

 ![](screenshot-at-jul-18-16-27-32.png "BGP Adjacencies")

+Lets proceed with the EVPN config.

 ## EVPN Configuration

 I will deploy a single VLAN using EVPN.
 Choose the EVPN option from the wizard.

 ![](screenshot-at-jul-18-16-28-09.png "EVPN Wizard")

-I will now deploy the EVPN configuration to all of the switches in the fabric.
+I will now deploy the EVPN configuration to all switches in the fabric.

 ![](screenshot-at-jul-18-16-28-30.png "Deployment Options")